bmccar/pitest-idea/docs/README.md

 ## Troubleshooting
 First, make sure your project compiles.
 The plugin initiates an incremental build before execution, so PIT won't even be attempted if the project does not compile.
+Also, PIT sometimes complains about "No mutations found" if the project wasn't built properly — "Rebuild all" can fix this.

 Second, make sure your tests (those targeted for a given run) pass.
 PIT will start but will exit with an error if it can't run the tests.